About the Program

 The Access College Early (ACE) Scholarship is offered through Nebraska’s Coordinating Commission for Postsecondary Education (CCPE) and is available for dual credit students.
 To be eligible for the ACE scholarship, students must qualify for one of the federal benefit programs:

 Students need to apply for the ACE scholarship early, perhaps even before filling out the WSC dual credit application.
 Like any scholarship, funds are limited.
 Students who do not receive the scholarship are responsible for paying all tuition fees to Wayne State College.
 If the fee is not paid, students will be withdrawn from the course.
 Students are obligated to reimburse Wayne State College for the ACE Scholarship if they earn a course grade of NC (C- or below) unless they petition to have the letter grade accepted.
 The petition option is not available for the course ENG 102.

 Students need to check the box at the bottom of the dual credit registration form, stating they are ACE-eligible and will be applying for the ACE scholarship, before sending the registration form to Wayne State College.

-The ACE scholarship does not cover the $15 matriculation fee; therefore, students will need to include payment for that fee when submitting the registration form.
+The ACE scholarship does not cover the $15 matriculation/processing fee; therefore, students will need to include payment for that fee when submitting the registration form.